How It Works

 Hospital Stay

-Get up to $5,000 on day one and $750 for each extra day of your hospital stay.
+Receive up to $5,000 on day one and $750 for each additional hospital day.

-Benefits are paid on top of any other insurance or disability benefits.
+Benefits are paid directly to you and stack with other insurance or disability coverage.

 Receive Payment